miraheze/puppet/modules/mailalias/README.md

 ```
 This example will redirect mail for the ftp account to root's mailbox.

+<a id="usage"></a>
 ## Usage
 The mailalias module is used to manage entries in `/etc/aliases`, which creates an email alias in the local alias database.

-For details on usage, please see [the puppet docs](https://puppet.com/docs/puppet/latest/types/mailalias.html).
+For details on usage, please see REFERENCE.md for the reference documentation.

 #### file
 A file containing the alias’s contents.
 The file and the recipient entries are mutually exclusive.